5 Easy Steps to Avoid the 30% Tax Withholding for Non-US Self Publishers

 When they ask “Do you have a U.S. TIN?” click yes and fill in your newly acquired EIN.

-Simply update your tax information and re-submit.
-After 2 more weeks it should be fine, and your withholding rate will be reduced.
+To get through this, simply update your tax information and re-submit.
+After 2 more weeks, it should be fine, and your withholding rate will be reduced.
 Nothing to worry about.
 Easy peasy!

-If you also publish paperbacks with Createspace, use the same EIN number to update your tax information.
-Createspace will not update it automatically.
+If you also publish paperbacks with Createspace, Smashwords, iTunes, Barnes & Noble, or just about any other US-based online book market, use the same EIN number to update your tax information.
+These other markets will not update it automatically.

 But since it does not work that way, you need to make sure you update your tax information accordingly.

-You will also need a US bank account that you can get from www.Payoner.com
+You will also need a US bank account that you can get from Payoner.

 Once you have gotten that address, just go ahead and start your account.